-The United Kingdom is often recognised for its strong entrepreneurial spirit, earning it the reputation of a "nation of shopkeepers".
-Entrepreneurship remains a significant driver of the British economy and plays a crucial role in shaping the country's commercial landscape.
-The government has been instrumental in facilitating the growth of the domestic entrepreneurial market, encouraging individuals to establish their businesses.
-Starting a business in the UK is generally streamlined and hassle-free.
-However, the specific steps you'll need to take to set up your business can vary based on factors such as your chosen industry, the size of your enterprise, and your desired business location.
+England, and the UK as a whole, is often recognised for its strong entrepreneurial spirit - earning it the reputation of a ‘nation of shopkeepers'.
+Entrepreneurship remains a significant driver of the country's economy and plays a crucial role in shaping England's commercial landscape.
+Starting a business in England is generally streamlined and hassle-free.
+However, the specific steps you'll need to take to set up your business can vary based on factors such as your chosen industry, the size of your enterprise and your desired business location.

 Good to know:

-London boasts the highest ratio of businesses to residents in the UK, with 1,402 companies for every 10,000 residents.
+London boasts the highest ratio of businesses to residents in the UK, with 1,370 companies for every 10,000 residents (based on 2024 data).

-The business structure will determine your business's legal status and the tax payments you should make.
-You can register your business as a sole trader, a partnership, a limited liability partnership (LLP), or a limited company.
+The business structure you choose affects how you pay tax and your legal responsibilities.
+You can register your business as a sole trader, a partnership, a limited liability partnership (LLP) or a limited company.
 Each business structure has its pros and cons, and it's up to you and your partners (if you have any) to decide the most suitable for your situation.

 Here are some of your responsibilities as the owner of a sole trader company: